 The goal of this circuit is to have a device that allows current flow in only one direction.
-That said, your diode should have a voltage drop across—which is the barrier voltage.
+Your diode should have a voltage drop across—the barrier voltage.
 Also, your capacitor has to be large so that it will hold more charge.

 That said, you can start by connecting your capacitor and diode in series with one another.
 Consequently, the current will move in one direction—since the diode is a one-way current device.
 Then, you can put a positive voltage source (the arrangement should be in series) alongside the forward-biased diode.

 Also, the capacitor should be in series.
 As a result, you’ll notice a movement in current from the power source via the diode.
 When this happens, the capacitor charges.
 And the waveform will have a new peak.

 Afterward, the capacitor will charge up to the level of the new peak.
 That is, the capacitor will follow the signal.
 So, when the capacitor charges to the recent rise, it holds the charges.

 And this happens because the diode stops the charges from flowing out of the capacitor.
 So, the diode will be reverse biased to the capacitor.

 In addition, the retained charges will help you read the capacitor’s voltage.
 With this, you can tell the signal’s peak amplitude fed into the circuit.